Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

     # Assume that you can set up the Tools and Nuclei SDK environment
     # Use Nuclei UX600 SMP 2 Core RISC-V processor as example
-    # application need to run in ddr memory not in ilm memory
+    # application needs to run in ddr memory not in ilm memory
     # cd to the smphello directory
     cd application/baremetal/smphello
     # Clean the application first